cwalo/aaaudiofilesampler/README.md

 See https://github.com/cwalo/PHENOM-RBA for a project utilizing this class.

-* Declare an instance of AAAudioFileSampler
+* Declare an instance of CWAudioFileSampler
 * Call ```loadAudioURLS:``` passing an array of audio file URLs
 * Call ```loadAUFilePlayers```
 * Play a sample by calling ```playSample``` passing an integer for the desired sample.